 - Complete the place setting with colorful water glasses.
 These purple glasses coordinate with the table cover, while the blue plates coordinate with the floral centerpiece.

 Add a cute party favor to finish off each place setting and add more detail to the tablescape.
 Table favors are such a great way to add creativity in your table setting.

 - Here I used mini jars of honey and jam.
-Guests names are written directly on to the jar using glass markers.
+You can write guests’ names directly on the jar using glass markers.
 This way they act as a place card as well as a party favor.

-- I place a small glass dome over each jar in order to add even more impact to the overall look of the ladies luncheon tablescape.
+- I placed a small glass dome over each jar in order to add even more impact to the overall look of the ladies luncheon tablescape.

 HOSTESS TIP: If you don’t have enough glass domes, use a small stemless wine glass turned upside down.
 The shape is very similar to the domes so it will blend right in.